Skip to content

 screenshot_bytes = resp.read()

-# Ask the model where to click
+# Ask Northstar where to click — coordinates come back in 0–999 space.

 response = client.responses.create(